What Do You Need to Know About Working With a Bridging Loan Broker?

 • Unsecured Bridging Loan: An unsecured bridging loan does not require any collateral or security to be pledged.
 This means that the borrower doesn’t need to put up any assets to secure the loan.
 But the lender may charge a higher interest rate to compensate for the increased risk.

-At MFS, we work with brokers representing all kinds of clients investing in England or Wales.
+At Market Financial Solutions, we work with brokers representing all kinds of clients investing in England or Wales.
 However, we only offer unregulated bridging loans, with clearly defined exit strategies, that are secured against property.

 bridging loans explained